 Choosing a College

 In your UCAS application, as well as listing Cambridge (institution code CAM C05) as one of your options in the 'Choices' section, you'll need to enter the appropriate College (campus) code.

 Are some Colleges better for certain subjects?

 All students on the same course, regardless of their College, attend the same lectures, seminars and practicals together, and sit the same exams.
 No Colleges are 'better' for certain subjects.

-The key functions that the University (through the faculties and departments) and Colleges are responsible are outlined in Cambridge Explained.
+The key functions that the University (through the faculties and departments) and Colleges are responsible for are outlined in Cambridge Explained.

 ‘How do I choose a College?’ is a very common question, but as everyone's different there's no single answer.
 It depends on you, and what you're looking for from where you'll be living while at Cambridge.